bs03702/Adjacency-Matrix-to-Edge-List/README.md

 This simple Python script helps to convert any given [adjacency matrix](http://en.wikipedia.org/wiki/Adjacency_matrix) into an edge list.

-The tool can be interesting for anyone working with graph analyis, as most programs such as Gephi require edge lists as an input.
-That being said, this script is recommended for complementary use outside of MATLAB or R/Python libraries such as [igraph](http://igraph.org/r/doc/conversion.html) or [networkx](http://networkx.github.io/documentation/latest/reference/convert.html), as they are well-provided with similar functionalities.
+As most data visualization tools require edge lists as an input, this is a handy tool if you need a fast solution or can't find an suitable function in the library of your choice.
+That being said, the script is recommended for complementary use outside of MATLAB or R/Python libraries such as [igraph](http://igraph.org/r/doc/conversion.html) or [networkx](http://networkx.github.io/documentation/latest/reference/convert.html), as they are well-provided with data conversion functionalities.

 Converting Tables
 -----